woo-kyu/woo-kyu.github.io/_posts/ML/2023-09-24-Logistic_Soft_max.md

 - Methods used to address the shortcomings of data-dependent MLE’s
 - $\hat{W}=\underset{w}{arg ~max}~P(w\|X\|)$
 - Posterior is important to calculate immediately
-- Using the Bayes’ theorem, it express the multiple of prior and likelihood probability
+- Using the Bayes’ theorem, it expresses the multiple of prior and likelihood probability
 - accurate of estimate is depends upon accurate of prior probability
 <br><br>